NIAID-BRC-Codeathons/NIAID-BRC-Codeathons.github.io/src/content/projects/influenza-passage-cell-extraction.md

 **Project Summary**

-_(4-6 sentences describing the problem, its relevance to infectious disease research, and the AI/ML innovation your team will pursue.)_

 Public data and sequence resources such as Genbank are of great value to the community, but many questions we would like to address require the extraction of specific metadata from unstructured or loosely structured input fields.
 We would like to fine-tune a question answering LLM like Roberta to extract passaging cell type(s) from influenza Genbank records to enable downstream sequence analysis for passaging signals.
 A dataset of metadata records associated with the correct cell type would be used as input.
 A limited number of possible cell types exist (e.g. egg, MDCK, monkey kidney), but there are no standardized fields or formats/abbreviations for this data so manual review is currently required for each file.
 This approach, if successful, could be applied to any unstructured metadata for which someone is willing to curate a subset of training examples.

 **Goals and Objectives**

-List 2–4 measurable goals your team aims to achieve during the Codeathon.

 - Goal 1: Develop a method for scoring responses
 - Goal 2: Fine-tune an LLM to extract passaging cell type